 There is special love for Canadians among people in the Netherlands, especially the older generations.

 During World War 2, when the Germans invaded the Netherlands, Queen Wilhelmina and the Dutch Royal Family sought refuge in Canada.
 In fact, Dutch princess Margriet was born in the Ottawa Hospital in January, 1943, in a ward that had been declared ‘Dutch soil’.
+After the war, the Royal Family sent 100, 000 tulip bulbs to Ottawa as a thank you.
+The gift of bulbs continue to this day (20, 000 tulips sent) and can be seen during the Canadian Tulip Festival in Ottawa.

 The Canadian Encyclopedia describes it like this: